saigontrade88/Algo_Coursera_Princeton/Coursera_Algorithm_Princeton/README.md

 __Performance requirements.__
 The constructor should take time proportional to n2; all methods should take constant time plus a constant number of calls to the union–find methods union(), find(), connected(), and count().

-For more informations, check [the official assignment description][1].
+For more informations, please go to [the official assignment description][1].

 ## Programming Assignment 2: Deques and Randomized Queues